WEEK OF 7/22/2014

-DON’T FORGET TO PINCH THOSE BARBS, CATCH & RELEASE PLEASE!
+DON’T FORGET TO PINCH THOSE BARBS, PLEASE PRACTICE CATCH & RELEASE!!!!!

 Truckee River: Trout Creek to Stateline barbless Flies and lures only.
 NO BAIT!
 NO SCENTED LURES!

 Flows: Glenshire 225 CFS, Boca 469 CFS, Farad 525 CFS water temps: morning 62-63 to afternoon 68-69